Review Your Severance Agreement through a Severance Package Lawyer

-When you are presented with a Severance Agreement from your employer, it can be confusing to know what, exactly, they are asking you to sign.
-It is a good idea to have any severance agreement reviewed by an experienced employment attorney before agreeing to it without requesting changes.
-Our severance lawyers are skilled attorneys with years of experience in severance agreements.
-They can help review and negotiate your severance documents to protect your rights while ensuring the best benefit to you.
+When presented with a severance agreement from your employer, it can be confusing to know what, exactly, they are asking you to sign.
+It is a good idea to have an experienced severance package lawyer review any documents before signing.
+Our severance review lawyers are skilled attorneys with years of experience in severance agreements.
+They can help review and negotiate your severance documents to protect your rights while ensuring the maximum benefit to you.

-Our office will call you to schedule a date and time for the meeting (either in person or by telephone).
+Our office will schedule a date and time for the meeting (either in person, Zoom or by phone).
 All meetings can be scheduled within 24 hours.

-Our attorneys will conduct a thorough review of the agreement and discuss everything about the severance agreement with you and answer any of your questions.
+Our severance package lawyer will conduct a thorough review of the agreement before discussing it carefully with you and answering your questions.

-Our attorneys will send you a detailed email regarding any changes, revisions or other items that should be addressed with your previous employer.
-You will then have the option to either negotiate with your employer directly on your own behalf or you can retain us to negotiate for you and try to improve the terms and amount of severance pay.
+Our attorneys will send you a detailed email regarding any changes, revisions, or other items that need addressing with your previous employer.
+You will then have the option to negotiate with your employer directly on your behalf to retain us to negotiate for you to try to improve the terms and amount of severance pay.

 Employers Protect Themselves and So Should You

-In some instances, your severance agreement will offer you a monetary sum in exchange for your promise to not file any lawsuits against your employer.
-What you may not realize is that the wording of your agreement may also limit your ability to support your family by preventing you from working for another company or client, it may prevent you from receiving your owed wages and benefits, and many other things.
-Before blindly accepting the terms in your agreement, consider having your severance paperwork reviewed by a legal professional who can translate the legal ramifications of all terms and provide you with additional items that are not included in the severance, but should be.
+In some instances, your severance agreement will offer you a monetary sum in exchange for your promise not to file any lawsuits against your employer.
+A severance review lawyer will discuss with you the wording of your agreement that may ultimately limit your ability to support your family by preventing you from working for another company or client.
+Your employer’s severance package may seek to prevent you from receiving your owed wages and benefits.

-Remember, if you are being presented with a severance agreement, it is because your employer needs something from you.
-The terms of the agreement should clearly benefit you, otherwise you should not agree to anything.
-Before making any binding agreements about your future, contact the experienced employment lawyers at to review your severance documents.
-They will ensure that you are making only the necessary concessions in order to reap the greatest benefit.
+Remember, when a company presents you with a severance agreement, it is because your employer needs something from you.
+The contract terms should benefit you; otherwise, you should not agree to anything.
+Before making any binding agreements about your future, contact our experienced severance package lawyers to review your severance documents.
+They will ensure that you make only the necessary concessions and reap the greatest benefits.